 For more wonderful Boston, Massachusetts hotels, click here.

 Fresh Maryland Seafood

-Next I took a stroll through Boston Commons, the oldest park in the US, located only a block or so away.
+Next I took a stroll through Boston Commons, the oldest park in the United States, located only a block or so away.
 Boston Commons is comprised of 50 acres and has set the stage for numerous TV shows and movies, and more importantly, many historic events.
-The architecture along the walk was spectacular.
+The architecture was spectacular.

 Walking Food Tour

 I signed up for a tour, Bittersweet Boston, in which seven of us ladies explored Boston, Massachusetts in search of chocolate and drinks.

 We walked across the Commons to the subway station and were afforded a close-up look of the gorgeous Boston State House, which is also the state capitol and houses government offices.
 The subway ride on the T train seemed complicated.
 We ended up in Somerville for our first stop, the Taza Chocolate Factory.

 Taza Chocolates Tour

 Taza Chocolates are sold in many upscale stores, including Fresh Markets, across the country.
 Taza chocolates are made in a custom organic chocolate factory that uses old school vintage equipment & chocolate from Oaxaca, Mexico, which Founder Alex Whitmore stumbled upon.

 Taza uses the stone ground process for their chocolate, a rustic process.
 Taza’s tour costs $6 and lasts 45 minutes.
 Taza chocolate is unique in many ways and their chocolates are molded in disc shapes, called Chocolate Mexicano Discs.